robertmuth/Cwerg/FrontEnd/README.md

 Pro: Useful for code re-use and portability

 Con: Can make code hard to understand.
-Tricky to implement unless limited to be used inside functions.
-Must disable some semantic checking in the non-included code portions.
+Tricky to implement unless limited to be
+     used inside functions.
+Must disable some semantic checking in the non-included code portions or run very early.
      Competes with simpler approaches of selecting from a set of API compatible modules at link-time.

 ##### Support for printing/stringification of custom data structure